Using a VPN & Secure Email For Increased Privacy Online!

 What is a VPN?

-Virtual private networks, or VPNs, build secure connections over public Internet and other networks.
+Virtual private networks, or VPNs, build secure connections over the public Internet and other networks.
 Outgoing data is encrypted prior to transmission and unencrypted only at authorized destinations.
-VPNs are trusted by many reputable, high-ranking universities, companies, government agencies, and other organizations to safeguard sensitive information.
+VPNs are trusted by many reputable, governmental, and academic institutions to safeguard sensitive information.

 Where can I find a VPN?

 Many organizations offer VPNs for free or by paid subscription.
 To stay safe online, trusting popular organizations offering for-pay VPNs is likely safer than trusting free software.
 Interested Internet users can search online for well-trusted VPN providers that are commonly trusted for fulfilling data security needs.

 VPNs, however, are only one step to securing your email use: secure email accounts are also necessary for total protection.

 Many companies offer free email accounts, including Google, Yahoo, and Hotmail.
 While popular, un-secured email accounts are used by billions and generally thought of as safe.
 However, these email providers are highly vulnerable to data breaches.

 A secure email account features fully encrypted data protected on safe, offsite servers.
 One of the most popular secure and private email account providers is Mailfence.
 Turning to a secure email provider will safeguard your private, personal information from hacking.
 Make sure to research the legitimacy and security track records of email providers you are considering prior to opening an account.